MLRUG

 These algorithmically generated, curated and handcrafted rugs were presented as part of Design Month Graz 2025.

-This coverage positioned MLRug within important industry conversations about the intersection of traditional craft and emerging technology.
+The project was featured in two articles in Cover, a leading publication in handmade carpets and textiles for interiors.
 Lucy Upward’s feature article[1] explored the project’s conceptual framework, examining how AI’s pattern-learning process mirrors the historical migration of motifs along ancient trade routes.
-Meanwhile, Denna Jones’s analysis[2] used MLRug as an exemplary case study for ethical AI implementation in design, by keeping production in Morocco and creating a purpose-built dataset to avoid copyright concerns.
+Denna Jones’s analysis[2] used MLRug as a case study for ethical AI implementation in design, by keeping production in Morocco and creating a purpose-built dataset to avoid copyright concerns.

 References